- Communicate the results of your tests and campaigns with others in your organization

 Save your results to a roadmap or spreadsheet where you track results of all tests in a project.
-Doing so will make it easier to find consult these metrics in the future, when you return to results to brianstorm new tests and campaigns.
+Doing so will make it easier to consult these metrics in the future, when you return to results to brainstorm new tests and campaigns.

 Download the CSV file of your experiment results from your Results page.
 On the Results Page, click the Export CSV button in the toolbar.
 Check out this article for an explanation of columns in the exported CSV.

 Add the metrics in your CSV download to a spreadsheet where you track results of all experiments.
 If you’re using the Optimizely Roadmap template (download here) to plan and track your tests, add these numbers to the Results section of the document.

 If you’ve set up any custom goals, such as in Google Analytics or SiteCatalyst, these will be included in your CSV download.

 Share results with the rest of your organization at the end of each test to raise the visibility of your program and champion data-driven decision-making at your company.

 Emails and shareable spreadsheets (Google Spreadsheets or Smartsheets, for example) are effective ways to share updates with the broader organization.
 Use the slides in the section above to create a one-page brief.

 Update results to an internal team wiki page (in Atlassian Confluence, for example) to keep your organization involved.
 Create a centralized, public source for all test results.
 Link to and share the wiki in internal emails, so stakeholders beyond your testing team know where to find it.